Bounds for canonical Green's functions at cusps

 \subsection{Applications}

-Given a smooth algebraic curve defined over a number field, together with the minimal regular model over the corresponding ring of integers, in \cite{arakelov}, Arakelov introduced a real number, called the self-intersection of the dualizing sheaf.
-The motivation for studying this Arakelov invariant lies in arithmetic geometry.
-From \cite{arakelov}, we know that the Arakelov self-intersection of the dualizing sheaf on a modular curve is defined as the sum of a geometric part and an analytic part, where the analytic part is computed using the canonical Green's function at cusps.
+Given a smooth algebraic curve defined over a number field, along with its minimal regular model over the corresponding ring of integers, Arakelov introduced a real number, known as the self-intersection of the dualizing sheaf, in \cite{arakelov}.
+The study of this Arakelov invariant is motivated by its relevance in arithmetic geometry.
+According to \cite{arakelov}, the Arakelov self-intersection of the dualizing sheaf on a modular curve is defined as the sum of a geometric part and an analytic part, with the analytic part computed using the values of the canonical Green’s function at cusps.